© Paul Herrmann

 Stoner by John Williams

 It’s no secret that the question ‘Where do you get your ideas from?’ is one of the most commonly asked of writers.
 And I’d say it’s one of the hardest to answer.
 My fall-back position is to joke about a stall I know on the market that does two for one and I’ve blogged before about not wanting to analyse the writing process too much as for me it’s about letting go and acting instinctively rather than anything more consciously structured.
-I do sometimes try and address it more seriously when talking to readers by illustrating how ideas for different books came from a visual image, or from a situation that troubles me.
+I do sometimes try and address it more seriously when talking to readers by illustrating how ideas for different books came from a visual image, more about or from a situation that troubles me.
 Recently I’ve been developing ideas for my next book and also for radio.
-This involved quite a lot of time staring at blank sheets of paper, gazing into space, writing list of possible ‘topics’ or situations and seeing if any of these might be ripe for development.
+This involved quite a lot of time staring at blank sheets of paper, discount gazing into space, ask writing list of possible ‘topics’ or situations and seeing if any of these might be ripe for development.
 Each time I came back to the suggestions I was very much aware of my gut responses: which ones left me feeling a bit flat, or cornered as though I was being tugged reluctantly in that direction; which ones kicked at my pulse yet made me feel slightly sick and overwhelmed and not sure if I was capable of writing them?
 That latter feeling with its mix of thrill and anxiety is as good a measure as anything for selecting an idea to run with.
 I imagine it’s a bit like hang-gliding or parachute jumping (which I have never done and never ever intend to), stepping off the edge and hoping to land safely several hundred feet/pages later.
 Without throwing up.